annaeglass/annaeglass3/README.md

-# Anna Glass' GitHub Assignment Index
+# Anna Glass' GitHub Index

 Hello!
 My name is Anna Glass and I'm a freshman at William & Mary.
 I hope to double major in International Relations and Data Science.
 I have always loved patterns, algorithms, and data, and I am so excited to learn more about the intersection of human development and data science throughout the semester.